US sending F-16 fighter jets to protect ships from Iranian seizures in Gulf region | Law-Order

 - United States

-The US is beefing up its use of fighter jets around the strategic Strait of Hormuz to protect ships from Iranian seizures, a senior defence official said Friday, adding that the U.S. is increasingly concerned about the growing ties between Iran, Russia and Syria across the Middle East.
+The US is beefing up its use of fighter jets around the strategic Strait of Hormuz to protect ships from Iranian seizures, a senior defence official said, adding that the US is increasingly concerned about the growing ties between Iran, Russia and Syria across the Middle East.

 Speaking to Pentagon reporters, the official said the US will send F-16 fighter jets to the Gulf region this weekend to augment the A-10 attack aircraft that have been patrolling there for more than a week.
 The move comes after Iran tried to seize two oil tankers near the strait last week, opening fire on one of them.